Coshocton County, Ohio

 - 1980s-present: Coshocton County experiences economic challenges due to the decline of manufacturing, but continues to preserve its rich history and natural beauty.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Coshocton County, Ohio.
+This timeline provides a condensed summary of the historical journey of Coshocton County, Ohio.